 Traces of the original château remain but it was extensively remodelled in the 15th century and again in the 19th by the author Bernard d’Armagnac Castanet.
 The building has been renovated internally in recent decades and is still inhabited.
 The rectangular château is flanked by a square tower on the east side (built in 1880) and a round one on the west.

 Although scant evidence remains, the turbulent events of the medieval period probably affected Mazerolles and its château.
 During the Hundred Years War, the English took possession of Najac in 1362 but were driven out six years later.
 The chronicles mention roving bands around Najac, les routiers, plundering mercenaries who probably terrorised Mazerolles along with other villages.

-Bands of Huguenots also pillaged and burnt churches in the area during the Wars of Religion in the late 16th and early 17th centuries.
+Bands of Huguenots also pillaged and burnt churches in the area during the Wars of Religion and the Huguenot Rebellions in the late 16th and early 17th centuries.
 And the Revolt of the Croquants broke out in 1643 in the region.
 A band of 13,000 disaffected peasants besieged Villefranche-de-Rouergue, but were routed and their leaders broken on the wheel at Najac.
 Did the Croquants count inhabitants of Mazerolles amongst their number?

 The French Revolution

 The area has been described as “relatively calm” during the French Revolution.
 Some accounts say the château was burnt down, but no evidence of this exists.
 In fact, the owner, François Hilaire de Bérail, adopted revolutionary ideas – or affected to – and thus hung onto his head and his property.

 The local clergy were less fortunate.
 Revolutionary laws required them to swear a constitutional oath but a number refused, or retracted afterwards.
 Most of those were imprisoned in Bordeaux, but the local curé, l’Abbé François Bertrand, evaded capture.